 Contractor pay is going to become a bigger issue.

-Beginning in May 2023, employers that have 100 or more employees hired through labor contractors will also have to submit a separate pay data report to CRD covering the workers hired through labor contractors for the prior calendar year.
+Beginning in May 2023, employers that have 100 or more employees hired through labor contractors will also have to submit a separate pay data report to CRD for workers hired through labor contractors for the prior calendar year.

 The employer shall also report the ownership names of all the labor contractors used to supply employees.

-While many staffing companies do not currently track the demographic information needed for the California Pay Report — much less provide this information to employers — SB 1162 will require labor contractors to supply all necessary pay data to the private employer so the employer can file the report.
+While many staffing companies do not currently track the demographic information needed for the California Pay Report — much less provide this information to employers — SB 1162 will require labor contractors to supply all necessary pay data to the private employer so the employer can file an accurate report.

-Like the median and mean pay gap, employers will be required to file this report in May 2023, based on 2022 data.
+Like the median and mean pay gap reports, employers will be required to file this report for contractors in May 2023, based on 2022 data.

 |January 1, 2023||Pay scale disclosure||Proactive disclosure (15+ employees in CA); Reactive disclosure upon request to applicants/employees (1+ employees in CA)|